 The other pranayama I would recommend would be bhramari breath or bees breath.
 I would place my hands on the lower abdomen or hands-on thighs and then hum down into that area.

-The last one would be a moving meditation that’s kind of like a Tai Chi movement.
-You stand with feet shoulder-width apart, and inhale hands upwards toward the sky and exhale hands back down toward the ground.
+The last would be a moving meditation, like a Tai Chi movement.
+You stand with feet shoulder-width apart, inhale hands upwards toward the sky and exhale hands back down toward the ground.
 I would do this standing to feel my feet on the ground and connect to the stability of the earth.

 Sign up for a recurring subscription and get access to hundreds of different yoga classes and join the weekly LIVE yoga class.